Sandysmile/Marketing-Campaigns/README.md

 ### Background:

-The dataset comes from the UCI Machine Learning repository link.
-The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
-We will make use of the article accompanying the dataset here for more information on the data and features.
-To gain a better understanding of the data, please read the information provided in the UCI link above, and examine the Materials and Methods section of the paper.
-How many marketing campaigns does this data represent?
+The dataset comes from the UCI Machine Learning repository.
+It is collected from a Portugese banking institution based on a collection of marketing campaigns results using their contact center.

-The dataset was collected from a Portuguese bank that conducted direct marketing campaigns using their contact center.
 The primary marketing channel was telephone calls by human agents, sometimes supplemented by online banking via the Internet.
 Each campaign was managed integrally, with combined results from all channels.

 The dataset encompasses 17 campaigns from May 2008 to November 2010, totaling 41,188 contacts.
 These campaigns promoted a long-term deposit application with attractive interest rates.
 For each contact, numerous attributes were recorded, including whether the campaign was successful as the target variable.

 Out of the entire dataset, there were 6,499 successful subscriptions, resulting in an 11 % success rate.

 ### Data Dictionary: